 This article is a brief abstract of our exclusive and authoritative study that takes the guesswork out of technology advertising and marketing.
 Rather than speculating about what will drive B2B technology consumers to action, we've asked them.

 No one likes to be interrupted.
 Whether you’re at home whipping up dinner or at work digging into an important report, a visit, phone call, email, text or any other type of unexpected communication from someone you don’t know will get little—if any—of your attention.
-Perhaps that’s why only 4% of survey respondents overall said they prefer telemarketing or cold calls when considering technology products or services.
+Perhaps that’s why only 4% of survey respondents overall for our b2b technology white paper said they prefer telemarketing or cold calls when considering technology products or services.

 The term “cold calling” can also be applied to B2B email marketing or sending message blasts on social media if the list does not key in on prequalified recipients with a reasonable expectation of receiving your message.
 Compared to a ROI of 4,400% for B2C email marketing efforts using an opt-in list, results for B2B will likely be disappointing—especially with a scraped or cold list.